k4tsuya/final_project_nutrients/final_presentation/Playbook_adjustments_best_version.md

 Here is the fully revised playbook incorporating all your requests:

 *   **Timeline:** A running clock `[MM:SS - MM:SS]` is added to the left of every speaking part.
-It includes a buffer for stumbles, pauses, and transitions, aiming for a total time just under 12 minutes.
+It includes a buffer for stumbles, pauses, and transitions, aiming for a total time just under 12 minutes
 *   **GitHub-Friendly Speaker Tags:** The `<font>` tags are removed.
-Each speaker's name is now a searchable tag (e.g., ``@Mariana``) formatted as inline code to stand out on any Markdown platform, including GitHub.
+Each speaker's name is now a searchable tag (e.g., ``@Mariana``) formatted as inline code to stand out on any Markdown platform, including GitHub
-*   **Script Updates:** All your new script changes, including the host-switching between Mariana and Jeffrey and the new dialogue, have been integrated.
+*   **Script Updates:** All your new script changes, including the host-switching between Mariana and Jeffrey and the new dialogue, have been integrated
-*   **Clean Formatting:** The playbook uses standard Markdown for headings, bold, italics, and blockquotes for cues, ensuring it's readable everywhere.
+*   **Clean Formatting:** The playbook uses standard Markdown for headings, bold, italics, and blockquotes for cues, ensuring it's readable everywhere

 ---